Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Experiment

 \paragraph{\textsc{Wind tunnel}}

 We used a dataset comprising measurements from a real-world wind tunnel \citep{gamellaCausalChambersRealworld2025}.
-We extracted a subset of the data to formulate a task to predict $y \in \mathbb{R}^{m_y}$, the pressure inside the tunnel, from $x \in \mathbb{R}^{3 m_x}$, the loads of the intake and exhaust fans and the position of the hatch.
+We extracted a subset of the data to formulate a task to predict $y \in \mathbb{R}^{m_y}$ (time-seires of the pressure inside the tunnel) from $x \in \mathbb{R}^{m_x \times 3}$ (time-series of the loads of the intake and exhaust fans and the position of the hatch).
 The hatch controls an additional opening in the middle of the tunnel.
-As a scientific model, we use the models ``A1'' and ``C2'' presented in \citet{gamellaCausalChambersRealworld2025}, which give the relation between the pressure and the fan loads.
-They are incomplete in terms of the effect of the hatch position and the transient dynamics.
-The hybrid model transforms the output of these models with a feed-forward neural net.
+As a ``scientific'' model, we use the models ``A1'' and ``C2'' presented in \citet{gamellaCausalChambersRealworld2025}, which give a rough relation between the pressure and the fan loads.
+These models are incomplete in terms of the effect of the hatch position and the transient dynamics.
+The hybrid model transforms the output of these models with a feed-forward neural net, thus the overall architecture is more complicated than additive ones.
 We set a scalar parameter of the model C2 as the unknown parameter to be estimated, $\theta \in \mathbb{R}$.
-As the data-generating value of $\theta$ is never known, we used a value suggested in the paper and the codes \citep{gamellaCausalChambersRealworld2025} as a reference to compute the estimation error of $\theta$.
+As the data-generating value of $\theta$ is unknown, we used a value suggested in the paper and the codes \citep{gamellaCausalChambersRealworld2025} as a reference to compute the estimation error of $\theta$.

 \paragraph{\textsc{Light tunnel}}